dwarvesf/playground/01_literature/a-lens-to-modern-data-engineering.md

 | **Processing Mode** | Synchronous, immediate | Asynchronous, batch-oriented | Balance immediacy with efficiency |
 | **Development Flow** | Iterative feature addition | Holistic system evolution | Small changes have system-wide impacts |

-## The Path Forward: From Components to Systems
+## The path forward: From components to systems

 The journey from application development to data engineering demands more than learning new tools – it requires developing a new way of seeing.
 Like an architect who must consider both the individual bricks and the entire skyline, data engineers must balance immediate needs with system-level considerations.